Fulgione-group/ParaMask/README.md

 Creates two intermediate Output files

-- **.EMresults.het** An updated het file with het with stats on EM classification **.dist** File containing the distance cutoff Automated plotting generates visualization.
+- **.EMresults.het** An updated het file with het with stats on EM classification
+- **.dist** File containing the distance cutoff

+Automated plotting generates visualization:

 ### 3. ParaMask_Cluster_Seeds
 In the final step, SNPs are clustered into multicopy haplotypes, and a comprehensive SNP annotation is provided.
 This phase yields three output files: